LoveYouTenderly/LoveYouTenderly/README.md

 _only described work experience using programming(Python)_
 - Made a backend system to collect company financial status and transform into the form of dataframe from [DART](https://dart.fss.or.kr/) (not released)
 - Used [stable diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4?text=A+high+tech+solarpunk+utopia+in+the+Amazon+rainforest) while creating company webpage (not released)
-- Develop system to anayize presenters'(CEOs) emotion and presenters' and company tendency via Twitter/Instagram/Facebook using both NLP and image recognition.
+- Develop system to anayize presenters' emotion using [LeXmo](https://github.com/dinbav/LeXmo)
+- Analysize company tendency via Twitter/Instagram/Facebook using both NLP and image recognition.